-Kim J. Campbell founded the Dallas Wind Symphony with the late Howard Dunn in 1985, and is the organization’s Executive Director.
-Mr. Campbell has served as the Associate Producer of thirteen albums with the Dallas Wind Symphony for the Reference Recordings, Crystal Records and Widget Records labels.
+Kim J. Campbell founded the Dallas Winds with the late Howard Dunn in 1985, and is the organization’s Executive Director.
+Mr. Campbell has served as the Associate Producer of 22 albums with the Dallas Winds for the Reference Recordings, Klavier Records, Crystal Records and Widget Records labels.
 At Southern Methodist University, Kim was the General Manager of The McFarlin Memorial Auditorium for four seasons and Facilities Manager at the Meadows School of the Arts from 1986 to 1993.

 During eighteen years as a professional trombonist, Kim was a regular member of symphony, ballet and opera orchestras in Dallas, Fort Worth and Mexico City.

 As a freelance musician he performed with numerous artists in a wide variety of ensembles while touring throughout the United States, Canada, Europe and Mexico.

 Kim majored in music performance at North Texas State University and maintained a private music studio in the Dallas/Ft.
 Worth area for seven years teaching trombone, euphonium and tuba.